home-assistant/home-assistant.io/source/_integrations/melcloud.markdown

 The integration should be configured through the user interface ("Configurations -> Integrations") using the MELCloud login details.
 While not optimal, **the provided password is not stored**.

-The stored access token can later be updated by adding the MELCloud integration again with the same email address.
+An expired token needs to be updated manually by adding the MELCloud integration again with the same email address.

 Configuration is also possible through `configuration.yaml`.
 The required authentication token can be found in `X-MitsContextKey` header when logged into the MELCloud.
 The language needs to be set to English and the "Remember me" option needs to be selected.